All You Need to Know About Living in Country Houses in Portugal

 Algarve

-There are additional property purchase fees that you should be aware of when buying country houses in Portugal as well as investing in Portugal luxury real estate.
-Although it is not a strict requirement, working with property professionals during the purchase process is advised, so be sure to budget for their fees, too.
+There are additional property purchase fees that you should be aware of when buying country houses in Portugal or investing in Portugal luxury real estate.
+Although it is not a strict requirement, working with property professionals, like a real estate agent and real estate lawyer, during the purchase process is advised, so be sure to budget for their fees, too.
 Additional costs you should include in your budget include:

 • Legal fees: A lawyer will cost you approximately €2,000-€5,000, depending on the property types, the price, and the complexities of the purchase.